Why prehabilitation is the key to a faster recovery after endoprosthesis surgery

 Studies and results

-Various studies have examined the effectiveness of prehabilitation in arthroplasty.
+Several studies have investigated the effectiveness of prehabilitation in joint replacement surgery.
 Here are some results:

-• Patients who participated in a four-week prehabilitation program had significantly fewer postoperative complications and a shorter length of hospital stay.
+- Patients who participated in a four-week prehabilitation program had significantly fewer postoperative complications and a shorter hospital stay.

-• Another study showed that prehabilitated patients regained full mobility and function more quickly.
+- Another study showed that prehabilitated patients regained their full mobility and functionality more quickly.

-• In a meta-analysis, prehabilitation was found to improve postoperative pain relief and increase patients' quality of life.
+- A meta-analysis found that prehabilitation improves postoperative pain relief and increases patients' quality of life.

 Conclusion

-Prehabilitation is an essential part of successful endoprosthetics.
-It not only improves the physical fitness and psychological state of the patient, but also contributes to a faster and less complication-free recovery.
-Through targeted exercises, a balanced diet, psychological support and comprehensive patient education, prehabilitation can significantly accelerate the healing process and sustainably improve the patient's quality of life.
+Prehabilitation is an essential component of successful joint replacement surgery.
+It not only improves patients' physical fitness and mental well-being but also contributes to a faster and less complicated recovery.
+Through targeted exercises, a balanced diet, psychological support, and comprehensive patient education, prehabilitation can significantly accelerate the healing process and sustainably improve patients' quality of life.

 Sources